zenml-io/zenml/examples/deepchecks_data_validation/README.md

 # 🏎 Validate your data
-Data validation  is something you often want to guard against in your pipelines.
+Data validation is something you often want to include in your pipelines.
 Machine learning pipelines are built on top of data inputs, so it is worth checking the data to ensure it looks the way you want it to look.